ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 Are there many errors being logged?
 How many disk IO operations is the service making?
 These are all important questions that need to be asked to keep a service functional.

+Prometheus is a **white box monitoring and alerting** system that is designed for large, scalable environments.
 With Prometheus,
 we can answer all these questions, by exposing the internal state of your applications.